 In 1990, Congress passed the Student Right-to-Know and Campus Security Act, requiring colleges and universities to report the occurrence of criminal offenses and the number of arrests for specific crimes for the preceding calendar years.

 In the past three years, there were no reports of rape, murder, manslaughter or hate crimes reported at CCV.
-Reported from CCV’s 12 academic centers and by local police departments, there was one liquor law disciplinary referral and one illegal weapons disciplinary referral in 2019, three stalking reports in 2018 and two stalking reports in 2017.
-There was one fondling report in 2018.
+Reported from CCV’s 12 academic centers and by local police departments, there was one liquor law disciplinary referral and one illegal weapons disciplinary referral in 2019.

-Whistleblower Hotline: The VSC is dedicated to providing employees a safe and productive workplace.
-It is the policy of the VSC that its officers, faculty, staff and others acting on its behalf have the obligation to avoid any activities or behavior that is ethically, legally, financially or otherwise questionable.
+The VSCS is dedicated to providing employees a safe and productive workplace.
+It is the policy of the VSCS that its officers, faculty, staff and others acting on its behalf have the obligation to avoid any activities or behavior that is ethically, legally, financially or otherwise questionable.
+Anyone who experiences or discovers a situation or behavior that has the potential to cause serious ethical, legal or financial harm to the VSCS or one of the colleges should immediately notify their supervisor.
+In rare instances, it may be necessary to report a situation or behavior anonymously via the Whistleblower Hotline.